gmlewis/bible-codes/TheLittleBook.md

 The LITTLE BOOK of Revelation Chapter 10
 The BITTER SWEET

-I am the Lord of Lord and King of Kings.
+I am the Lord of Lord and King of Kings.
-I am the Son of Man, the righteous Lord, the true Lord who is faithful and true, and not one of you can be plucked from my hands.
+I am the Son of Man, the righteous Lord, the true Lord who is faithful and true, and not one of you can be plucked from my hands.
-I am the good shepherd, and none is able to pluck my sheep from my hand.
+I am the good shepherd, and none is able to pluck my sheep from my hand.
 All that the Father has given to me, I shall present to him, and I desire to present you to the Father without fault, blemish, or blame, clothed in white linen dipped in my blood.
 The only way any man can stand before me is to accept my sacrifice for your sins.
 Tarry not with the sinners!
 Tarry not; tarry not!
 Come out from among them and separate yourselves from their sins.
 Confess your own sins to me and confess the sins of your fathers to me, for they pass on to you.
 Live the life I have given you, and walk the path I have laid for you, as I have called you by name.
 Turn not to the left and turn not to the right, but give attention and singleness of mind to my words.
 Yet, many shall refuse my invitation, and many shall perish.
 Have faith in me, as the love of God shall save all who call on the name of the Lord.
 Have faith in me, and rivers of living waters shall flow from your belly as your sins are washed clean and your spirit is made whole.
 Come to me while there is yet time; confess my name; make me Lord, for there is salvation in no other name given under heaven whereby men may be saved.

 191